vwxyzjn/cleanrl/README.md

-# CleanRL
+# CleanRL (Clean Implementation of RL Algorithms)

-This repository focuses on a clean and minimal implementation of reinforcement learning algorithms.
+This repository focuses on a clean and minimal implementation of reinforcement learning algorithms that focuses on easy experimental research.
 The highlights features of this repo is:

 * Most algorithms are self-contained in single files with a common dependency file [common.py](https://github.com/vwxyzjn/cleanrl/blob/master/cleanrl/common.py) that handles different gym spaces.

 * Easy logging of training processes using Tensorboard and Integration with wandb.com to log experiments on the cloud.
 Check out https://app.wandb.ai/costa-huang/cleanrltest.

-* Being able to debug *directly* in Python’s interactive shell.
+* **Easily Customizable and being able to debug *directly* in Python’s interactive shell (Especially if you use the Spyder editor from Anaconda :) ).

 * Convenient use of commandline arguments for hyper-parameters tuning.